Return to Biology

 This B.A. degree is specifically built to prepared students for careers in aquariums and zoos upon completion.
 The students will complete a broad survey of biology the first year and then build upon this by completing courses in animal care, animal nutrition, vertebrate zoology, invertebrate zoology, microbiology, genetics, and marine biology.
 Skills will be developed by students while completing their animal care practicum and internships along with laboratory exercises.
 Students will have the opportunity to develop presentation skills both in front of and inside a large aquarium, presenting information to school children and visitors to the biology department.

+The Aquarium and Zoo Science major is a B.A. degree with heavy emphasis in biology, animal husbandry, and psychology.
 Students will have "hands-on" training in the program.
 We coordinate learning both with animals on campus and with a local wildlife facility.
-Animal behavior studies are also completed during coursework.
-Training is specific to meet the needs of employers in aquariums and zoos.
+Coursework includes an emphasis on animal behavior, animal nutrition, biodiversity, and the psychology of learning.
+The program is designed to specifically meet the needs and expectations of employers in aquariums and zoos.

 = required field

 Your email was sent successfully.
 Thank you for contacting me.

 There was a problem sending your email.
 Try again later, or contact our webmaster.